kuzzleio/kuzzle/doc/2/guides/main-concepts/5-authentication/index.md

 ### Optional properties

-* `expiresAfter`: a positive time representation of the delay after which a password expires (see [ms](https://www.npmjs.com/package/ms) for possible formats).
+* `expiresAfter`: the delay after which a password expires (see [ms](https://www.npmjs.com/package/ms) for possible formats).
 Users with expired passwords are given a `resetPasswordToken` when logging in and must change their password to be allowed to log in again.
-* `forbidLoginInPassword`: if set to `true`, prevent users to use their username in part of the password.
+* `forbidLoginInPassword`: if set to `true`, prevents users to use their username in part of the password.
 The check is case-**in**sensitive.
-* `forbidReusedPasswordCount`: the number of passwords to store in history and check against when a new password is set.
+* `forbidReusedPasswordCount`: the number of passwords to store in history and checked against when a new password is set to prevent passwords reuse.
-* `mustChangePasswordIfSetByAdmin`: if set to `true`, when the password is set for a user by someone else, the user will receive a `resetPasswordToken` upon next login and will have to change her password before being allowed to log in again.
+* `mustChangePasswordIfSetByAdmin`: if set to `true`, whenever a password is set for a user by someone else, that user will receive a `resetPasswordToken` upon their next login and they will have to change their password before being allowed to log in again.
 * `passwordRegex`: a string representation of a regular expression to test on new passwords.

 **Example:**